 This Fair Processing Notice is published on behalf of Eze Talk.
 As such, any reference to Eze Talk, “we”, “us” or “our” in this Fair Processing Notice are references to the relevant company in Eze Talk (as named on your business agreement), which is responsible for the processing of your data.
-Eze Talk has company number 04122939 and address, Dane Mill Business Centre, Broadhurst Lane, Congleton, CW12 1LA.
+Eze Talk is a trading style of Eze Talk, with company number 04122939 and address, Dane Mill Business Centre, Broadhurst Lane, Congleton, CW12 1LA.

 How we collect, use and share your data

 We will use personal data for our legitimate interest (some of which is obtained from you as part of your application) and some of which is obtained from publicly accessible sources, such as credit reference agencies (‘CRAs’) in connection with any pre-application or quotation, application or any Agreement you enter with us.

 The application process may mean that we supply your personal information to credit reference agencies and they may give us information about you.
 This may include information from your credit application and about your ﬁnancial situation and ﬁnancial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, ﬁnancial situation and ﬁnancial history and fraud prevention information.

 We will use your personal data in order to assess your application for ﬁnance and, if your application is successful, to provide the requested ﬁnancial services to you and for the ongoing administration.

 The three main CRAs in the UK (Callcredit, Equifax and Experian) have produced a Credit Reference Agency Information Notice which explains how these agencies use and share personal data which they receive about you.
 The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at; https://www.experian.co.uk/legal/crain/